nickeubank/ds4humans/30_questions/24_passive_internal_errors.md

 ## Choosing the Best Way to be Wrong

-How, then, should one approach being more thoughtful about model evaluation?
+How, then, should one approach being more thoughtful about model evaluation **given there is no single "correct" metric** that is universally correct?

 The first step is always to evaluate the *relative value* of the four different types of classifications: true positives, true negatives, false positives, and false negatives.
 Writing a model that reviews the results of blood tests for signs of a terminal but treatable disease?
 You probably want to associate a strong negative value with false negatives (where you tell a sick patient they're healthy) and a smaller negative value with false positives (being told you might have a lethal condition is stressful, even if later tests (which may have their own risks) may show it to be a false positive!).
 And you may then normalize your true positives and true negatives to zero.

 You can then fit your classification model and, for each classification threshold, calculate the "cost" of the resulting distribution of true and false positives and negatives.
 Find the model and classification threshold that minimizes this problem-specific cost function, and you've identified the model and threshold that's best *for your specific problem*.

 Where do these values come from?
 Sometimes your stakeholder will be able to tell you the actual financial cost of different types of errors (e.g., when deciding whether to issue someone a credit card), but other times these values are more subjective.
 What's the relative cost of falsely telling someone they may have a terminal disease condition?
 How might that vary depending on the risks associated with any followup procedures required to confirm a diagnosis or the amount of time it takes for the diagnosis to be confirmed?
 Those are hard, subjective questions you may not have the domain expertise to answer yourself.
 But because you *understand* the role of these values in how your eventual model will operate, you can raise these questions with your stakeholder (who should have better domain knowledge) and solicit values from them.

+Similarly, I feel quite confident that anyone *using* a mine-detection algorithm would really, *really* appreciate a low false negative rate, and would be happy to tolerate a pretty high false positive rage in exchange.

 ```{note}
 Up until now, we've emphasized how we manage errors in the context of discrete, binary classification tasks, but it is worth emphasizing that this is only because binary classification is the easiest context in which to think about these problems.
 However, the issues raised her apply equally to classification tasks with more than two categories, and to efforts to answer Passive Prediction Questions about continuous outcomes.
 Latent in any model you use is a cost function, and implicit in that cost function is how mistakes are evaluated.